azarylee/ofxQuote/README.md

 # OFX QUOTE
 The OFX QUOTE is a simple Currency Converter with react application for searching latest currency.
+The project has been build up by React.js, React Hooks, Sass and Typescript.

 ## Usage
 Please make sure you have installed node / yarn, then you can use npm install / yarn install to running the application.